HewlettPackard/Jery/docker/README.md

 <a name="Build"/>
 ##Build
-For a tarball version of the docker image please refer to [releases](https://github.hpe.com/marcel-jakob/jery/releases)
+For a built tarball version of the docker image please refer to [releases](https://github.hpe.com/marcel-jakob/jery/releases)

 <a name="Dockerruncommand"/>
 ##Docker run command